• Home

 The Play

-The player who collects the most marbles by striking them out of the circle, wins the game.
+The player who collects the greatest number of marbles by the end of the game is the winner.

 Variations